tyjyang/notes-cms-pnr/manual operations.md

         -   otherwise, open jira tickets and **tag pdmv**

 # xrootd and HLT
-only enable xrootd in ACDC when:
+enable xrootd in ACDC when:
 -   sites where the input files reside in is in drain (bold red for site name on console)

 when enabling xrootd, un-select CERN sites including HLT,